sebkaz/BetaStar/README.md

 # Classification Supported by Community-Aware Node Features

 To perform computations, we use the Python Kedro framework.
-This framework is designed to operate on Python versions up to and including 3.10.
+This framework is designed to operate on Python3.9 and Python3.10 version.
-The Python environment can be managed through pip or the Conda environment manager can be used as well.
+The Python environment can be managed through `pip` or the Conda environment manager can be used as well.

 ```bash
 python3.10 -m venv venv